duartegroup/resources/tutorials/git/README.md

 #### 6. Rebasing

-If there have been edits elsewhere in the code between you forking the repository and opening the PR these will need to be incorporated into your version of the code before a PR can be merged.
+If there have been edits elsewhere in the code by other people in between you forking the repository and opening the PR these will need to be incorporated into your version of the code before a PR can be merged.
 The easiest way to do this is to `rebase` your fork onto the base master branch.

 In GitKraken hit the '+' button while hovering over REMOTE on the left-hand side then add the duatregroup version of the repository as an additional remote.
 You should now see a new branch, which you can drag and drop your local master branch onto, then select Rebase onto master.

+***

+## Glossary

+Some terms that weren't covered in this tutorial but still might be useful:

+#### 0. Squash

+A set of commits may be `squashed` into a single commit, either in merging a PR or directly on a branch.
+This is useful to clean up a commit history; for example several commits fixing typos should be squashed.
+Often in projects PRs will be merged using a `squash` then commit, to keep the history clean.

+#### 1. Pull

+Like `reabse`, pull gets the latest changes on a particular branch.
+For example, if two people are working on the same branch then each time there is a commit from the other person you should `pull` on the branch.

+#### 2. Stash

+If you have changes that you don't want to commit but also don't want to delete they can be `stashed`, and a different branch of the repo safely changed to.
+If those uncommitted changes weren't stashed they will be deleted if you change branch!

+#### 3. Pop

+`Pop` is the reverse of stash and applies a set of stashed changes.

+#### 4. Set Upstream

+In order to `push` to a remote there need to be a `upstream` branch for it to push to.
+To `set upstream` just means to define a remote branch for a local branch.
+GitKraken should prompt you to make a new upstream branch if one is not aleady present, but you may need to set one manually to prevent pushing to master (usually very bad).